alflennik/use-flow/documentation/tutorial.md

 At this point, you should see the React start page in your browser.

 Open the tutorial folder in your code editor.
+Feel free to use any code editor you want.
 If you are using VSCode, you can try running this command (in a second terminal window) to view the code:

 ```
 code .